jonathanbcsouza/laracast/17- Dry Up Your Views/README.md

-1.Create your own local database as per this guideline [this](/11-%20MySql/index.sql) or watching [this](https://laracasts.com/series/php-for-beginners/episodes/11) video.
+1. Create your own local database as per this guideline [this](/11-%20MySql/index.sql) or watching [this](https://laracasts.com/series/php-for-beginners/episodes/11) video.

-1.Clone the repository and save locally.
+2. Clone the repository and save locally.

-1.Run the server in this folder.
+3. Run the server in this folder.

 ![Database visualization](/Screenshots/db-visualization.png)